chessbr/shuup-cli/README.md

 cd my_addon/
 ```

-Run the CLI and opitionally pass the output dir:
+Run the CLI and optionally pass the output dir:

 ```
 shuup-cli [output-dir]
 ```

 Follow the steps to create your base addon project.

+## Supported addon types

+* Generic addon (can be anything, just a base structure)
+* Simple Xtheme Theme

 # Copyright